learn-co-curriculum/react-component-lifecycle/README.md

 want to continue doing this data-fetching, so you'd have to get rid of what was set up in **componentWillUnmount**.

 ## Summary
+Imagine a big old Oak tree.
+The Tree could be a parent component, each of its Branches is a child component of the Tree, each of its leaves a child component of the Branch and so on.
+Each of the Leaves go though a very obvious lifecycle of being created, changing based on state (changing colour based on the season, withering if there's not enough nutrition being passed down from the parent Branch, changing into a leaf with a hole bitten out of it if a caterpillar munches on it), and finally falling down when it's autumn.

-If you need a lifecycle hook, there's sute to be one for your every need!
+So as it seems, if you need a lifecycle hook, there's sure to be one for your every need!

 ### Mounting lifecycle methods
 Called once on initial render: